chrisemunt/mg_go/README.md

 * Allow the input buffer size to be modified via the db.InputBufferSize property.
 	* db.InputBufferSize = [size]
 * Improved exception handling for DB connectivity errors.

+### v1.2.4 (14 March 2021)

+* Introduce support for YottaDB Transaction Processing over API based connectivity.
+	* This functionality was previously only available over network-based connectivity to YottaDB.